Back in the 70s, there was a band of merry Grateful Dead fans who traveled the world following their favorite band. These were the devoted Dead Heads.

 I try to temper my obsession with Philip Glass a bit so as to not spend too much dough on travel, but whenever I can, I travel to wherever I need to go to see a performance of Philip Glass music.
 As time went by I got others interested in Philip Glass, and now my brother, Tim, often travels with me.

-And so, behold, my obsession, listed here in reverse-chronological order, with those for which I travelled set in orange:
+And so, behold, my obsession, listed here in reverse-chronological order, with those for which I traveled set in orange, and those which I streamed set in green.

 #22) In the Penal Colony – August 6, 2019 (Portland, OR – Hampton Opera Center)

-This was a very small theater which made it an intimate, though very grim opera.
-If you’ve read Kafka’s book on which it is based, then you can imagine.
-It was also an extremely traditional sounding opera, which made parts of it unpleasant for me other than that it featured music of Philip Glass, but at least there were no sopranos!
+This was in a very small theater at the Portland Opera house.
+This intimate setting was ideal for this thoroughly grim opera.
+If you’ve read Kafka’s book on which it is based, then I’m sure you can imagine.
+Though as modern as you would expect from Glass, this was very much a traditional sounding opera, which made parts of it unpleasant for me, but at least there were no sopranos!
 [Here’s more about my take on traditional opera.]

 #21) Music of Einstein on the Beach – June 5, 2019 (Brussels, Belgium – Kaai Theater)

 Suzanne Vega, who collaborated with Phil years ago on his Songs From Liquid Days, performed with the Ictus Collegium Vocale Gent with two conductors on the stage.
-When musicians weren’t performing they would sit or lie down on the stage to await their time to join back in the performance.
-See more about this trip to Brussels here.
+This was a somewhat compressed version of EotB, but was still quite long: When musicians were not performing they would sit or lie down on the stage to await their time to join back in the performance.
+[See more about this trip to Brussels here.]

 #-) Terra – April 15, 2018 (Portland OR – Newmark Theater)